Passion & influence

 Rating studies versus work, it definitely depends at which school you are and what kind of commissions or works you do afterwards.
 Two years of MA at Design Academy Eindhoven were the best of my life, super challenging and inspiring, individually helping to find your own talent and signature.
 That period is still an example for me how I should feel while working.
 Now it is way more relaxing but less inspiring, you have less time to concentrate and do research.
 I would 100% choose studies at a strong university rather than an internship at a very good studio.
 Both experiences are important but they are not comparable.
 Another important aspect is people that you meet during studies, they are the most useful contacts later on in your life.

-And how much, you think, location infects work & career in general?
+And how much, you think, location affect work & career in general?

 It is relatively important.
 However, your motivation is even more important that the location since distances don’t play much of a role anymore.
 If you know what you are doing and you participate in the international context, I believe you can live even in the middle of the woods.
 A big city with an active cultural context might be not only inspiring but also very distracting.
 I would say it is important where you present your works, not so much where you live.